intel/neural-compressor/README.md

 # Support

-Please submit your questions, feature requests, and bug reports on the [GitHub issues](https://github.com/intel/lp-inference-kit/issues) page.
+Please submit your questions, feature requests, and bug reports on the [GitHub issues](https://github.com/intel/lp-opt-tool/issues) page.
 You may also reach out to ilit.maintainers@intel.com.

 # Contributing

-We welcome community contributions to iLiT.
+We welcome community contributions to Intel® Low Precision Optimization Tool.
 If you have an idea on how to improve the library:

 * For changes impacting the public API, submit